 Italian painter and poet.
 He dominated Florentine painting from the 1530s to the 1560s.
 He was court artist to Cosimo I de' Medici, and his sophisticated style and extraordinary technical ability were ideally suited to the needs and ideals of his ducal patron.
 He was a leading decorator, and his religious subjects and mythological scenes epitomize the grace of the high maniera style.
-Related Paintings of BRONZINO, Agnolo :. | Allegorical Portrait of Dante f | Allegories over Karleken and Time | Eleonora of Toledo with her son Giovanni de Medici |
+Related Paintings of BRONZINO, Agnolo :. | Allegorical Portrait of Dante f | Adoration of the Shepherds (detail) f | St Mark fg | Portrait of a Lady with a Puppy f | Don Garcia de Medici |

 (also known as Benjamin Constant), born Jean-Joseph Constant (10 June 1845 - 26 May 1902), was a French painter and etcher best known for his Oriental subjects and portraits.